sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/_index.md

 In certain cases, an event can contain [both][8].
 Because events are polymorphic in nature, it is important to never assume their content (or lack of content).

-Here's an example event that includes both status and metrics data:
+Here's an example event that includes both status and metrics data, retrieved with sensuctl event info:

 {{< language-toggle >}}